 - Petaluma River OLU (San Pablo Bay): This region includes the much-studied Petaluma River Marsh (Benchmark Site candidate, not designated) as well as a number of tidal wetland restoration projects, including Sonoma Baylands, Carl's Marsh, Green Point/Toy Marsh, Bahia peninsulas, Bahia Marsh, Mira Monte Marsh, Petaluma Marsh Expansion, and Grey's Ranch.
 This network was not prioritized for near-term implementation because (1) the TAC did not ultimately designate Petaluma River Marsh as a benchmark site, and (2) in contrast to other San Pablo Bay networks such as Napa-Sonoma and Gallinas-Novato, there are no tidal wetland restoration projects planned in the near future which the WRMP could inform.
-The development of the Petaluma River Baylands Strategy and implementation of Highway 37 improvements may shift the WRMP's focus in the future. - Corte Madera OLU (Central Bay): This region includes a designated Benchmark Site at Heerdt Marsh, older (~40 years) tidal wetland restoration projects at Inner and Outer Muzzi Marsh, and newer tidal wetland restoration projects at Marta's Marsh, Corte Madera Ecological Reserve (Marin Audubon Society and Golden Gate Bridge and Transit District), and Triangle Marsh.
-The marshes largely sit at the mouth of Corte Madera Creek, which carries significant sediment loads, and past research from USGS has investigated the relationships between local wind waves and marsh scarp erosion.
+The development of the Petaluma River Baylands Strategy and implementation of Highway 37 improvements may shift the WRMP's focus in the future.
+The landscape positions of Sonoma Baylands and Carl's Marsh could justify their inclusion in the Gallinas-Novato/West San Pablo Bay network described below. - Corte Madera OLU (Central Bay): This region includes a designated Benchmark Site at Heerdt Marsh, older (~40 years) tidal wetland restoration projects at Inner and Outer Muzzi Marsh, and newer tidal wetland restoration projects at Marta's Marsh, Corte Madera Ecological Reserve (Marin Audubon Society and Golden Gate Bridge and Transit District), and Triangle Marsh.
+The marshes largely sit at the mouth of Corte Madera Creek, which carries significant sediment loads, and past research from USGS has investigated the relationships between local wind waves and significant marsh scarp erosion in the region.
 This region was not prioritized for near-term implementation due to the limited opportunities to inform further tidal wetland restoration in the area.
-However, USACE has considered these marshes as potential candidates for strategic sediment placement, so the WRMP may decide to shift its focus to this OLU should USACE move forward with its plans. - San Francisquito OLU Stevens OLU (South Bay Lower South Bay): This region includes a designated Benchmark Site at Laumeister Marsh as well as tidal wetland restoration projects at Cooley Landing, Faber Marsh, Lower San Francisquito Creek, and planned tidal wetland restoration at Ponds A1 and A2W.
-This region was not prioritized for near-term implementation because in contrast to other Lower South Bay networks (e.g. Santa Clara Valley), the timing of
+However, USACE has considered these marshes as potential candidates for strategic sediment placement, so the WRMP may decide to shift its focus to this OLU should USACE move forward with its plans.

-- future restoration is more uncertain.
+- San Francisquito OLU Stevens OLU (South Bay Lower South Bay): This region includes a designated Benchmark Site at Laumeister Marsh as well as tidal wetland restoration projects at Cooley Landing, Faber Marsh, Lower San Francisquito Creek, and planned tidal wetland restoration at Ponds A1 and A2W.
+This region was not prioritized for near-term implementation because in contrast to other Lower South Bay networks (e.g. Santa Clara Valley), the timing of future restoration is more uncertain.
 Implementation of the SAFER Bay project in the southern portion of the region may shift the WRMP's focus in the future. - Belmont Redwood OLU (South Bay): This region includes a designated Benchmark Site at Greco Island, a potential reference site at Bird Island, existing tidal wetland restoration projects at Outer/Middle/Inner Bair Islands and (as of Dec.
 2022) Pond R4, and planned tidal wetland restoration at Ponds R1 and R2.
 This network wasn't prioritized for near-term implementation because the SBSPRP sites within the Alameda Creek network have data for relatively more indicators consistent with the WRMP science framework, and require relatively less boat access.
 Again, as with the San Francisquito and Stevens OLUs, implementation of the SAFER Bay project may shift the WRMP's focus in the future.